Top 6: Vancouver Craft Breweries

 With dozens of unique craft breweries throughout the city, there are a lot of great places to raise a pint, and even more coming on line every month.
 There are two main brewery districts in the city and they’re both relatively close to downtown: to the south is Brewery Creek, with the Mount Pleasant part of Main Street running through the middle; and to the east, you’ll find the “Yeast Van” community, running along East Hastings and the blocks either side of it.
 While we couldn’t possibly pick a favourite brewery, we’ve picked six stand-outs.

 33 Acres (15 West 8th Avenue)

-33 Acres was also among the first craft breweries to pop up in the Brewery Creek area and continues to be a local favourite.
+33 Acres was also among the first craft breweries to pop up in the Brewery Creek area and continues to be a local go-to.
 The beautifully designed tasting room is small and often busy so we recommend arriving early, especially if you want to stake out one of the outside tables.
 Typically, patrons can expect about five beers on tap with a rotating seasonal.
 Or pop next door to 33 Brewing Experiment to check out their limited edition brews.

 Faculty Brewing (1830 Ontario Street)

 Owned by a husband and wife team, Faculty Brewing was developed with an intention to make beer and beer culture more accessible to the average enthusiast.
 As one might guess from the name, education is a big component of that approach.
 Co-owner Mauricio is a former professor who remains passionate about teaching visitors about making beer.
 Looking up at their menu board, customers will notice their names come with a university course number.
 The 100-level brews are intended to be “easier,” more accessible beers, moving through to the 700-level ‘courses’ indicating more complex flavours.